sethfl/vex-hhs/README.md

 # vex-hhs
-my personal vex projects for my school
+my personal vex projects for my school. use any of it if you want. improvements are welcome and appreciated as well

+-Seth Flynn, Junior